openplanetary/op-data-cafe/README.md

 You will be there to either *learn* or *share* something to some people, or to team up with some of them to hack/co-create something.
 Prior to, or at the beginning an OP Data Café, we use this repository's Github Issues to:

-1. [propose a **demo**](https://github.com/openplanetary/op-data-cafe/issues/new) (use `demo` label) of tool/technique/workflow solving a given problem.
+1. [propose a **demo**](https://github.com/openplanetary/op-data-cafe/issues/new) (use `demo` label) of a tool/technique/workflow help to solving a problem or complete a task.
 Your presentation should be short and encourage open discussions at your table.
 2. [propose a hands-on **tutorial**](https://github.com/openplanetary/op-data-cafe/issues/new) (use `tutorial` label) at beginner, intermediate and expert level.
 Any form is accepted as long as related materials and instructions are made accessible from this repository.
 3. [propose a **hack**/co-creating session](https://github.com/openplanetary/op-data-cafe/issues/new) (use `hack` label) aiming to build something useful for the community, or to solve a particular problem.